 The Problem With Finding Women’s Boots

-The big brands somehow differ in the boots they make availalbe, adidas often bring out the odd women’s boot or colourway and Puma still put the above mentioned physical differences into consideration, with adidas using special soleplates designed specifically for women.
+The big brands somehow differ in the boots they make available. adidas would occasionally bring out a women’s boot release with special soleplates designed specifically for women.
+Puma, as mentioned above, do create women-specific models for their silos, somehow addressing the gap between men and women boots.
 What this means is that all things being equal in size, an adidas or Puma boot has an overall smaller built than the silo labelled for men.

-adidas created the first football boots specifically engineered for women with their 1975 adidas Anja, which was rereleased in 2017, and consistent with their focus of designing boots for women had released the ACE and X in 2016 with women’s options; the boots, debuting in ‘metallic shimmer pack’ colourways, have shorter, smaller studs as well as unique stud configuration to cater to female foot shape and physiology.
+adidas created the first football boots specifically engineered for women with their 1975 adidas Anja, which was rereleased in 2017, and consistent with their focus of designing boots for women had released the ACE and X in 2016 with women’s options; the boots have shorter, smaller studs as well as unique stud configuration to cater to female foot shape and physiology.

-Aside from the women’s Motion Blur collection, some of Nike’s women-specific packs are the ‘Built for Brilliance’ 2015 Women’s World Cup which applied a Volt Yellow and Canadian lake-inspired Blue Lagoon colourway to the leading silos at that time-Mercurial, Magista, Hypervenom, and Tiempo.
-Headlined again by the US Women National Team was 2016 Sparking Brilliance Pack used in the 2016 Olympic games.
+In 2017, Nike expanded the accent colours of the Motion Blur collection to become full upper colours, creating the women’s version of the said pack.
+Headlined by the US Women National Team was 2016 Sparking Brilliance Pack used in the 2016 Olympic games.
 The Spark Brilliance Pack wrapped the Superfly V, Hypervenom Phantom, and Tiempo Legend 6 in a blue and white colourway representing the colours of the US flag.

 Rivalling those in 2016 were the adidas Speed of White Pack, also made for some of the US women football stars at that time.
 The adidas Speed of White Pack displayed the X16+ Purechaos and the ACE 16+ Purecontrol in a white base with solar red and yellow colours respectively.
 More recently, in 2019 Nike unveiled the Victory Pack worn for that year’s Women’s FIFA World Cup which was held in France.
 The Victory Pack included the Mercurial, Phantom Venom, Phantom Vision, and Tiempo in an armoury blue hue with hand-sketched wing graphical print.